mensbeam/Arsse/README.md

 The manual employs a custom theme derived from the standard Daux theme.
 If the standard Daux theme receives improvements, the custom theme can be rebuilt by running `./robo manual:theme`.
 This requires that [NodeJS](https://nodejs.org) and [Yarn](https://yarnpkg.com/) be installed, but JavaScript tools are not required to modify The Arsse itself, nor the content of the manual.

-The Robo task `manual:css` will recompile the theme's stylesheet without rebuilding the entire theme.

 ## Packaging a release

 Producing a release package is done by running `./robo package`.
 This performs the following operations: